-Under the automated licensing system (WILD system), licenses may be purchased over the telephone at 1-866-246-9453 or online at: fishhunt. dfw.wa.gov.
+Under the automated licensing system (WILD system), licenses may be purchased online at: fishhunt. dfw.wa.gov or by calling 1-866-246-9453.
 At the end of a telephone or Internet sale, an authorization number will be issued.
 That authorization number may be used as your license if you are hunting for species not requiring a transport tag or special Migratory Bird Authorization Harvest Card.